 - Straight Street Books – Christian Living: Christian market

 - Candlelight Romance – inspirational romance: traditional Christian market

 - Guiding Light Fiction – women’s fiction: traditional Christian market

-Submissions must include: a brief (1-paragraph) overview of the novel, a long (2-3 page) synopsis, and at least three sample chapters.
-We will also consider previously released print books (for which you have the rights) from established authors with a clear track record of sales.
+When you submit your book for consideration please include: a brief (1-paragraph) summary of the novel, a long (2-3 page) synopsis, three sample chapters, marketing plan, influencers, and author bio.
+Please submit proposals in a single Word document and e-mail as an attachment to: email@example.com.
 If you are unsure how to create a fiction book proposal we recommend you buy a copy of Writing a Winning Book Proposal by Michael Hyatt.

 Below are a few things to consider when submitting your manuscript: